Syracusa/sy-technotes/Programming/Javascript/Grammar.md

 ```

 # Dict
-+ Check if key exist
++ Check if key exists
 ```
 if ('mykey' in mydict) {
     /* Do something */